 At first, Teatr.doc's playwrights and directors focused mainly on social issues such as the plight of prisoners, migrant workers, drug addicts and those suffering from HIV.
 John Freedman of the Moscow Times notes that from 2010 onwards, the plays became increasingly critical of the government.
 From this time onwards the theatre itself began to be actively persecuted.

 Playwright, director and Teatr.doc founder Mikhail Ugarov died at the age of 62 in early April, 2018.
 In May this year, his wife and co-founder of Teatr.doc, Yelena Gremina, died at the age of 61 of kidney and heart failure.

-Playwright Maxim Kurochkin and director Zarema Zaudinova are working on a performance based on the diaries of Ugarov and Gremina and their records in Live Journal and Facebook from 2005 to 2018.
+Teatr.doc playwright and director Zarema Zaudinova has created the play based on the diaries of Ugarov and Gremina and their records in Live Journal and Facebook from 2005 to 2018.
 Zarema says, "this is a story about how the state was slowly killing two artists : it's very obvious from their records, how these evictions, interrogations, accusations as well аs what was happening around, destroyed their lives."